-To help address these challenges, the Proof Engineering (PE) project is collecting best practices for developing large systems in the demanding and foundational context of proof assistants.
+To help address challenges like these, the Proof Engineering (PE) project is collecting best practices and developing techniques and tools for building large systems in the demanding and foundational context of proof assistants.

 May 2017 Site goes live.

 We maintain errata for our proof engineering survey (QED at Large).
 If you find any additional errors, please report them as a GitHub issue, as a pull request modifying the errata source file, or by contacting the survey authors directly.

 The complete source code for the verified regular expression matcher Coq project used as a motivating example in Chapter 2 of the survey is available on GitHub.

 Talia has written a Q&A for the survey, including reading guides for readers of different backgrounds.